-Enabling the Telnet Server Proxy Service
+Enabling the Terminal Server Proxy Service

 The MWTM provides the capability to function through firewalls, where the server is located behind the firewall and the client is outside the firewall.
-To use this feature, enable the Telnet proxy service by the mwtm tnproxy command (see Appendix B, "Command Reference.")
+To use this feature, enable the terminal proxy service by the mwtm termproxy command (see mwtm termproxy, page B-86).